 "When they do seek medical attention, often the doctors would start medical treatment to control symptoms and a scan may not be carried out or may not actually pick up the condition," Pisal says.

-"There are many other causes of heavy and painful periods such as fibroids and endometriosis which are more commonly known," he adds.
+"There are many other causes of heavy and painful periods such as fibroids and endometriosis which are more widely known," he adds.
 "In fact, both fibroids and endometriosis often co-exist with adenomyosis."

-Another risk is that symptoms are dismissed as just period pain.
+Another risk is that symptoms of adenomyosis are dismissed as merely period pain.